-The City's Director of Finance/Treasurer will maintain a list of the financial institutions and brokers/dealers authorized to provide investment and depository services and will perform an annual review of the financial condition and registrations of qualified bidders and require annual audited financial statements to be on file for each company.
+For any transactions executed by the City, the City's Director of Finance/Treasurer will maintain a list of the financial institutions and brokers/dealers authorized to provide investment and depository services and will perform an annual review of the financial condition and registrations of qualified bidders and require annual audited financial statements to be on file for each company.
 The City will utilize Moody's Securities or other such services to determine financially sound institutions with which to do business.
 The City shall annually send a copy of the current Investment Policy to all financial institutions and brokers/dealers approved to do business with the City.